 Discussion of the literature we read is an important part of this course.
 We will have general discussions during our class meeting, and every student will be required to participate.
 You are expected to be able to discuss, intelligently, the reading that was assigned for that day, and relate that reading to the concepts we've discussed in class.
-Failure to participate will affect your attendance and participation grade.
+Failure to participate will affect your grade.
+If you are absent on a day we so small group discussions, you will receive a zero and will not be able to make it up.